 Badger Campaign Update

-The UK government's pilot cull of badgers took place in Somerset and Gloucestershire this autumn.
+The government's pilot cull of badgers began in Somerset and Gloucestershire in autumn 2013, they have since taken place annually, over a six week period, each autumn.

 Timeline of events